frankPairs/api-design-patterns-notes/README.md

 ## Chapter 5 - Data types and defaults

 - Serialization vs deserialization.
-  - Converting from language data representation to language-agnostic data representation (eg: JSON, XML) is called **Serialization**.
+  - **Serialization** is converting from language data representation to language-agnostic representation (eg: JSON, XML).
-  - Converting language-agnostic data representation to language data representation is called **Deserialization**.
+  - **Deserialization** is converting language-agnostic representation to language data representation (eg: from Rust struct to JSON).
 - Boolean data type.
   - Zero value is *false*.
   - Positive names are easier to understand than negative ones (eg: **allowedNumbers** vs **disallowedNumbers**)